Irish sweaters are rich in symbolism

 Below are some of the most popular stitches used in Aran jumpers and cardigan sweaters:

-Aran stitch, basket stitch
+Irish sweater stitch, basket stitch

 Basket Stitch: Represents the fisherman's basket and the hope of abundant catches.

-Aran Blackberry stitch
+Aran sweater Blackberry stitch

 Blackberry Stitch: Symbolises the rich bounty of Nature.
 It may also have religious connotations.